tock/book/src/course/dynamic-apps-and-policies/process-manager.md

 > Not all actions are valid from all process states.
 In particular, boot is only
 > valid when the process is terminated, and start and stop are only valid when
 > the process is running or yielded.

+Now that you have the Process Manager running, let's take advantage of the app loading functionality in the [next section](./app-loader.md).